What is Micro Filler and What Do You Need To Know About It?November 6, 2018

 Due to TGA regulations, we are not allowed to publish the name of this ingredient, but in addition to being the main ingredient in dermal fillers, it also occurs naturally in your skin as a moisture-protecting barrier.

 What is a Micro Filler Treatment?

-While it may have a new name and a new trending status, the micro filler treatment has been around a very long time.
-Rejuvenation Clinics of Australia has been delivering these treatments for a number of years under the name “Glow Factor Injection” because it gives your skin a healthy glow.
+While it may have a new name and a new trending status, very similar treatments treatments have been around for a long time.
+Rejuvenation Clinics of Australia has been delivering an equivalent treatment for a number of years under the name “Glow Factor Injection” because it gives your skin a healthy glow.